Updates 2nd September 2019:

 What’s it about?
 Our Fish presents Dr. Ussif Rashid Sumaila, Professor and Director of the Fisheries Economics Research Unit at the University of British Columbia Institute for the Oceans and Fisheries, for a 1-hour webinar that will explore how ending overfishing is climate action and a way to reverse biodiversity loss and build ocean resilience.

-The webinar will mark the publication of a paper, Ending Overfishing in the EU Can Mitigate Impacts of Climate Change, co-authored by Dr Sumaila, and commissioned by Our Fish.
+The webinar will mark the publication of a Working Paper, Ending Overfishing Can Mitigate Impacts of Climate Change, co-authored by Dr Sumaila, and commissioned by Our Fish.

 How do I take part?
 Easy, you can register here – and you’ll receive reminders of the webinar as the date grows closer.